 Be sure to positively identify the target weed before choosing a post-emergent herbicide.
 This will ensure proper herbicide selection & successful control.
 This Turfgrass Weeds photo guide by AggieTurf should help identify common weeds in your lawn.
-However, a broad-spectrum post-emergent herbicide, such as Bayer's Celsius WG, is safe for Bermuda varieties and will target the most common grassy & broadleaf weeds.
+However, a broad-spectrum post-emergent herbicide, such as Bayer's Celsius WG, is safe for St. Augustine varieties and will target the most common grassy & broadleaf weeds.
 For nutsedge, Sedgehammer+ works best.

-That said, generally, the products to use depend on the target weeds, level of infestation, and ambient temperatures.
-Use caution, and always read the label.
+The products to use depend on the target weeds, level of infestation, and ambient temperatures.
+Be careful, and always read the label.
 Most herbicides are temperature-sensitive.
 Contact a lawn care professional or your local ag extension for assistance if you are unsure about the type of weed or product to use.
 To prevent herbicide resistance, you should rotate MOAs (modes of action).